Anjie-MF/sudokuShowcase/README.md

 Trial, Error, Debugging, and Problem-Solving 🤔🤔

 * Through trial and error, I developed two critical skills: debugging and problem-solving.
-Development isn’t just about memorization; it’s about actively engaging with problems.
+Development isn’t just about memorization but actively engaging with problems.
 Writing a flowchart significantly improved my critical thinking and allowed me to approach problems methodically.
 This has already improved how I search for solutions when coding.

 New Skills Learned 🎓🎓